EquiMed logo.

 Treatment

-By knowing when the deciduous teeth should be shed, the horse owner or handler can determine when the services of a dental veterinarian are needed.
+By knowing when the deciduous teeth should be shed, a horse owner can determine when the services of a dental veterinarian are needed.
 It is very important to have a horse's teeth checked at least yearly during the formative years.
 If a horse develops problems with retained caps, checking its teeth two or three times a year may be necessary.

 A veterinarian can extract the deciduous premolar or incisor teeth once the boundary between the deciduous and permanent tooth is visible.
 Retained caps in horses up to five years of age need to be removed because they will interfere with normal development and placement of permanent teeth and can cause significant oral pain when eating feed or during training with a bit.

 Horses going into training for the first time, especially two and three year olds, need a comprehensive dental check-up.
 Deciduous teeth are softer than permanent teeth and may develop sharp points that need to be floated (shaved or filed down).
-The services of a good dental veterinarian can save the horse many problems with eating, training, and general physical discomfort.
+The services of a veterinarian who is knowledgeable about equine dentistry or an equine dentist can save the horse many problems with eating, training, and general physical discomfort.

 Dig Deeper